“It appears doubtful that the (Jumbo) resort can achieve economic break-even,” Snow Engineering Feasibility Assessment, March 1999

-Climate Change is a serious threat to glaciers worldwide.
-The proposed Jumbo Glacier Resorts literally rests upon the sustainability of its glaciers, with plans to access and ski on four glaciers.
+Climate change is a serious threat to glaciers worldwide.
+The proposed Jumbo Glacier Resorts literally rested upon the sustainability of its glaciers, with plans to access and ski on four glaciers.
 Climate scientists predict that glaciers in the Columbia Mountains will be significantly altered, if not gone entirely, by 2100.

 Dr. David Schindler, Killam Memorial Professor of Ecology at University of Alberta says, “Our results indicate that climate warming does not bode well for ski resorts like Jumbo, or for snow sports in general.”

 And Dr. Brian Menounos, Canada Research Chair in Glacier Change at the University of Northern BC, says “The modelling that I have seen says most of the ice in the Columbia Basin will not be there by 2100.”